 Buy directly.
 Pay fairly.
 Ask permission before photographing.
 The artisans of Kutch are generous hosts.
 Respect that generosity.

-If craft traditions interest you, combine Kutch with Jaipur (block printing, blue pottery) and Varanasi (silk weaving) for the ultimate Indian artisan circuit.
+If craft traditions pull at you, combine Kutch with Jaipur (block printing, blue pottery) and Varanasi (silk weaving) for the ultimate Indian artisan circuit.